dynatrace-perfclinics/cloud-automation/release-validation-dashboards/README.md

 The config.yaml contains a setion for the mzs, dashoard and baseline configurations.
 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Required:
 - mzName : Replace MZNAME with your management zone name
+- or
+- application : Replace APPNAME with the name of the application
 - dash - owner : Replace OWNER with your user in Dynatrace
 - ca - project : Replace PROJECT with your cloud automation project
 - ca - stage : Replace STAGE with your cloud automation stage